Working with Sections

 Editing a Section

-To edit basic section information, select Edit at the top of the reading list, make your changes, and select Save.
+To edit basic section information, select Edit section at the top of the reading list, make your changes and select SAVE.
 You can edit the title, description, and start and end dates of the section.
 If you select dates for the section, you can also select whether the section and all of its citations are only visible during the selected dates.

 Changing the dates of a section does not change the visibility dates of any citations in the section.
 However, if you select that the section is only visible during selected dates, citations within the section are only visible when both the citation and section are configured to be visible (and hidden on any date that either one is configured to be hidden)

 Locking a Section